 - Put in the eggplant, carrots and squash and saute until soft.

-- Cook together until everything is very soft and you’re able to mash the eggplant with a potato masher.
-I don’t use my submersion blender because I like the chunks.
+- Cook together until everything is very soft and you're able to mash the eggplant with a potato masher.
 You want any large pieces mashed down to smaller bits.
 It should look very relish-y.
 If you want it smooth, use an immersion blender.

 - Add spices and let it simmer for five more minutes.
 Taste and adjust spices, as needed.
 Remember, though, that spices in canned items get a stronger flavor over time.
 So, don't go crazy.